Grey-body factors of higher dimensional regular black holes in quasi-topological theories: Introduction

 In this work, we investigate grey-body factors and energy emission rates for higher-dimensional regular black holes arising in quasi-topological gravity.
 By solving the wave equations for the Maxwell field propagating in these backgrounds, we analyze how spacetime dimensionality and regularization parameter affect transmission probabilities and Hawking spectra.
 Special attention is devoted to deviations from purely thermal emission and to the role of the effective potential barrier surrounding the black hole.
 While Hawking radiation for two specific regular black hole solutions in quasi-topological gravity was previously considered in Ref.~\cite{Konoplya:2025uta} for particular values of the coupling parameter, a comprehensive analysis covering a broader class of regular solutions and the full range of parameters has not yet been performed.

-The present work aims to fill this gap through a systematic study of grey-body factors and energy emission rates for regular black holes in quasi-topological gravity.
+The present work aims to fill this gap through a systematic study of grey-body factors and energy emission rates for multiple regular black hole configurations in quasi-topological gravity across several spacetime dimensions.
+By analyzing six distinct regular models and varying the coupling parameter up to its extremal limit, we identify common features and robust trends in the transmission coefficients and Hawking spectra.
+This approach allows us to disentangle model-dependent quantitative differences from universal qualitative behavior, in particular the systematic suppression of emission and the emergence of a remnant-like extremal configuration.
+In this sense, the novelty of the present analysis lies not merely in extending known calculations to a new background, but in providing a unified and comparative framework for understanding semiclassical radiation from regular black holes in quasi-topological gravity.

 In addition, we explore the correspondence between quasinormal modes and grey-body factors, treating it as a complementary aspect rather than a primary assumption.
 Quasinormal modes govern the characteristic damped oscillations of black holes and are closely related to the poles of scattering amplitudes in the complex frequency plane.
 It has been suggested in various contexts that features of the grey-body spectrum, such as characteristic frequency scales or transmission resonances, may be linked to the quasinormal mode spectrum \cite{Malik:2025dxn,Han:2025cal,Lutfuoglu:2025ldc,Bolokhov:2024otn,Dubinsky:2024vbn,Malik:2024cgb,Bolokhov:2025lnt,Dubinsky:2025nxv,Lutfuoglu:2025hjy,Malik:2025erb,Lutfuoglu:2025blw}.
 In the present work, we test this correspondence explicitly for higher-dimensional regular black holes in quasi-topological gravity by comparing the behavior of grey-body factors with the analytic approximation based on the quasinormal frequencies obtained for the same backgrounds.